RedRoxProjects/GitHubFieldDay-Midlands2017/information.md

 We would like to remind you that by attending this event you have agreed to abide by our [Code of Conduct](https://githubfieldday.com/midlands2017/coc/).

-A safety briefing specific to the event venue will be given in the opening talk. :hazard:
+A safety briefing specific to the event venue will be given in the opening talk. :white_check_mark:

 In the event of an emergency please follow directions given by the venue staff and volunteers.